ava-labs/awm-relayer/CONTRIBUTING.md

-# How to Contribute to AWM Relayer
+# How to Contribute to ICM Relayer

 ## Setup

-To start developing on AWM Relayer, you'll need Golang v1.22.8.
+To start developing on ICM Relayer, you'll need Golang v1.22.8.

 ## Issues

 ### Security

-- Do not open up a GitHub issue if it relates to a security vulnerability in AWM Relayer, and instead refer to our [security policy](./SECURITY.md).
+- Do not open up a GitHub issue if it relates to a security vulnerability in ICM Relayer, and instead refer to our [security policy](./SECURITY.md).

 ### Making an Issue